julianmak/NEMO-related/docs/GEOMETRIC/geometric.rst

-**GEOMETRIC** (*Geometry and Energetics of Ocean Mesoscale Eddies and Their Rectified Impact on Climate*) is an approach to representing the unresolved turbulent eddies in ocean climate models, first dervied in :cite:`Marshall-et-al12`. `David Marshall
+**GEOMETRIC** (*Geometry and Energetics of Ocean Mesoscale Eddies and Their Rectified Impact on Climate*) is an approach to representing the unresolved turbulent eddies in ocean climate models, first derived in :cite:`Marshall-et-al12`. `David Marshall
 <https://www.marshallocean.net/geometric>`_'s page has an excellent outline and
 summary of GEOMETRIC, so this page will focus on outlining the details